jaswindersinghcode/siroko/README.md

 - URL: http://localhost:2138

 * POST /api/cart/add: Add a product to the shopping cart.
 Send the product ID and quantity as JSON data in the request body.
+For example. {"productId":"1","quantity":"2"}

 * PUT /api/cart/update: Update the quantity of a product in the shopping cart.
 Send the product ID and new quantity as JSON data in the request body.